scholarslab/scholarslab.github.io/collections/_posts/2020-02-03-shadowing-jessie.md

 ### Lessons Learned
 I never thought I would get the extensive time, honesty, and personalized efforts that the Scholars’ Lab has provided.
 Even if I do not get the job *(fingers crossed!
 And my fingers are crossed for all you-imposter-syndrome ridden early career academics out there!)*, **the perfect job posting has already provided me with the perfect opportunity to**
-*1) engage with the Lab’s dedicated group of people,
+1) engage with the Lab’s dedicated group of people,
-2) start developing a necessary long-term skillset, *3)uncover an existing interest in the digital humanities, and
+2) start developing a necessary long-term skillset, 3)uncover an existing interest in the digital humanities, and
-4) understand the necessary community-focus of DH.*
+4) understand the necessary community-focus of DH.

-Although my professional shadowing is technically over, the Scholars’ Lab’s range of open events and workshops will continue to develop my expertise in DH.
-And maybe, even help conquer Stressaline.
+Although my professional shadowing is technically over, the Scholars’ Lab’s range of open events and workshops will continue to develop my expertise in DH. *And maybe, even help conquer Stressaline.*

 *A special thanks to the Scholars' Lab for this opportunity and to all of the people who not only let a stranger come in observe them but engaged in conversations with me about DH.*